unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 The `ForEachAsync` enables executing a callback each time the value of the `IState<T>` is updated.

-This extension-method takes a single parameter which is a async callback that takes two parameters, the first one is `T?` where `T` is what the `IState<T>` is of, and the second is a `CancellationToken`.
-It returns a `ValueTask`.
+This extension-method takes a single parameter which is a async callback that takes two parameters.
+The first parameter is of type `T?`, where `T` is type of the `IState`, and represents the new value of the state.
+The second parameter is a `CancellationToken` which can be used to cancel a long running action.

 For example: